bixb922/crank-organ/design_and_development/design_and_development.md

 Start up time is about 5 seconds until ready to play, a time very adequate for this applicaation.
 Includes the time to load ```mpy``` modules from flash.
 ALl modules are loaded at start up.
 If ```.py``` files are used instead of ```.mpy``` files, start up time increases about 1 second (i.e. MicroPython is rather fast to compile).
 The load time could be shortened loading non-critical modules on demand.

-# 23. About my crank organ
+# 24. About my crank organ

 My crank organ has 48 notes.
 The crank moves the bellows for the air pressure.
 There are 48 pipes, each for one note, 35 bourdon pipes and 13 piccolo pipes.
 Under each pipe is a solenoid valve that opens and closes the air flow.

 The electronics comprise a hand-soldered board for the ESP32-S3, microphone on a breakout board, hand-soldered boards for the MCP23017 plus the ULN2008 drivers.
 The MCP23017 boards are inside each windchest, connected via cables that carry I2C signals, 3.3V and 13.5V.

 The crank organ was designed and built by me.
-Most of the musical arrangements were made either by my sons or by me.
+Most of the musical arrangements and adaptations were made by us (i.e. family members).

 Well, that's the whole point, isn't it?
-To make some music for enjoyment.
+To make some music for our enjoyment.